 If you are still in the mood for a few more stops, then head to one of these places before leaving the city.

 Chapel of the Chimes

-This funeral home has a place on the historical register, and it is one of the most unique buildings I have been to in California.
-Just walk around and be respectful as you take in the dozens and dozens of rooms, art and granite walls that line this massive building.
+This funeral home has a place on the historic register, and it is one of the most unique buildings I have been to in California.
+Just walk around and be respectful as you take in the dozens and dozens of rooms, art, and granite walls that line this massive building.

 Mountain View Cemetery

-If you want to get a good view of the Oakland skyline, then head up to the top of Mountain View Cemetery, where there is a small little parking area and a short trail you can walk out on to get a view down into the city.
-This is also a great spot to see the sunset from if you are staying for a longer period of time, but this completes your 24 hours in Oakland.
+If you want to get a good view of the Oakland skyline, then head up to the top of Mountain View Cemetery, where there is a small little parking area and a short trail you can walk to get a view down into the city.
+This is also a great spot to see the sunset from if you are staying for a more extended time, but this completes your 24 hours in Oakland.

-You can see all of these recommendations in video form below.
+You can see all of these recommendations in the video below.